ppqSense/QubeDocs/docs/tutorial/tutorial.md

 ### Local Editing Tips
 - Changes to content should be reflected automatically upon save if `mkdocs serve` is running.
-- `mkdocs build` must be re-run upon changes to styling, plugins, or structure.
+- `mkdocs build` must be re-run upon changes to styling or plugins.
 - Any changes to the python environment (addition of extensions, etc.) should be reflected in the requirements.txt file.
 This can be updated with the following command from the main directory:
   -  `pip freeze > requirements.txt` (do before pushing changes)
     - This is important to make sure that other editors can correctly setup their environment for testing.

+## Proposed Edit, Review, & Approve Workflow

 ### Additional features that may be added later
 - automatic "table of figures" generation